Jalayirid Sultanate: Shaykh Uways period (1356–1374)

+In Baghdad, the Jalayirid governor Marjan b.
+Abdallah built the Khan Mirjan complex (kulliya) between 1357 and 1359.
+It had many decoration and inscribed panels made by local artists, especially works by the calligrapher and illuminator Ahmad Shah, known as the "Golden Pen" (zarrin qalam) of Tabriz.

 In 1364, Shaykh Uways Jalayir campaigned against the Shirvan Shah Kai-Ka’us, but a revolt begun by the governor of Baghdad, Khwaja Mirjan, forced him to return to reassert his authority.
-In 1366, Shaykh Uways Jalayir marched against the Kara Koyunlu, defeating their leader, Bairam Khwaja, at the battle of Mush.
+That same year, he occupied Shiraz, capital of the Muzaffarid Shah Shoja, in support of his rival brother Shah Mahmud, and struck coins in his own name in the southern city.
+In 1366, Shaykh Uways Jalayir marched against the Qara Qoyunlu, defeating their leader, Bairam Khwaja, at the battle of Mush.
 Later, he defeated the Shirvanshah, who had attacked Tabriz twice in the meantime.
 According to Zayn al- Dīn Qazvīnī and Ḥāfiẓ Abrū, Kā’ūs readily overpowered all of Shirvan and Darband for Shaykh Uways Jalayir, and remained a faithful servant as long as he lived.
 After the death of Kā’ūs, Shaykh Uways Jalayir confirmed his son, Hūshang, as the successor of Shirvanshahs.

 Due to his campaigns, Shaykh Uways Jalayir spent much time in Iran, and he died in Tabriz in 1374.
 During his lifetime, the Jalayirid state reached its peak in power.
 In addition to his military adventures, which were considerable, he was known for his attempts to revive commercial enterprise, which had suffered heavily in the past years, in the region, as well as his patronage to the arts.
 His chronicler, Abu Bakr al-Qutbi al Ahri, wrote of Shaykh Uways Jalayir’ deeds in the Tarikh-i Shaikh Uvais.
 Shaykh Uways Jalayir was succeeded by his son Shaikh Hasan Jalayir.
 He appointed his son Hassan as his successor in Baghdad.
-After his death the power of the dynasty began to disappear sharply.
+After his death the power of the dynasty began to weaken sharply.

+Art of the book

+Kalila and Dimna, The Monkey and the Tortoise and The hunter and the gazelle animal fables.
+Kalila and Dimna (1370-74), Tabriz.
+Tentatively attributed to Ahmad Musa.

+The Jalayirids led some of the most important changes in Persian art, at the junction between the creations of the Il-Khanate in the 13–14th century, and those of the Safavids in the 16th century.
+They contributed to the formation of Persian miniatures, especially through the introduction of Chinese-inspired natural landscapes.
+According to Ernst J. Grube, Jalayirid painting was the source of "modern" Persian-Islamic painting.
+The characteristics of the Jalayirid school of miniatures were lyrical scenes with elegant small figures in lavish interiors or lush natural surroundings, painted in pastel colors.
+The subject matters were generally poetic, rather than epic.